TryCatchHCF/DumpsterFire/README.md

 # Run DumpsterFire Factory
 $ ./dumpsterFireFactory.py

-# Customizing You Dumpster Fires
+# Customizing Your Dumpster Fires

 DumpsterFire's modular design gives you flexibility to create any number of event-chain narratives.
 Fire modules that have configurable settings allow you to set target networks or system, etc. There are a few Fire modules, however, that give you immediate flexibility to greatly expand your DumpsterFire event sequences.